Our upgrade solutions

 Increased HP/IP efficiencies

-GE has developed a robust system to allow customers the flexibility during start-up by ensuring temperature uniformity across shells.
+GE Vernova has developed a robust system to allow customers the flexibility during start-up by ensuring temperature uniformity across shells.

 This upgrade is intended for the HP/IP shell (single-shell configuration), and is designed to enable the unit to maintain a set temperature for the turbine shell, and to reduce transient shell deflections, also targeting reduced seal wear corresponding to longer sustained HP/IP section efficiencies.

-When combined with GE AGILITY™ offering, there will be added benefit in reduction of start times (cold, warm, and hot).
+When combined with GE Vernova AGILITY™ offering, there will be added benefit in reduction of start times (cold, warm, and hot).
 The offering consists of a heating blanket system, junction boxes, cabling, thermocouples, and a stand-alone control system.

 The STHCS uses heated air to keep the high-temperature rotors warm during periods of standstill and prior to re-start.
 This solution reduces start-up times by eliminating cold start conditions as well as providing preservation of the steam turbine and condenser by maintaining humidity control when the unit is in stand-still mode.